Tigers Are NOT House Pets!

 Thousands of big cats are being kept as house cats, often in tragic conditions.
 It needs to end!

-The desire to have a tiger as a house pet is understandable, but for most people, its a daydream, as it should be.
-The reality is that big cats are wild animals, and no matter what age you bond with them, no matter how affectionate they might be, they cannot survive as a pet.
+The desire to have a tiger as a house pet is understandable, but for most people, it's a daydream, as it should be.
+The reality is that big cats are wild animals, and no matter what age you bond with them, no matter how affectionate they might be, they cannot survive as a pet1.

 Despite the obvious difficulties of trying to feed and house a tiger or lion, the majority of "owners" are unable to care for the animals through adulthood.
-The cost of keeping a tiger alive and healthy in captivity is upwards of $6,000 a year , and many people simply abandon the animals or neglect them to an abhorrent degree.
-Currently, there are between 5,000-7,000 big cats in private captivity in the United States .
-Thats more than are still alive in the wild!
-There are not enough sanctuaries in the US to house and care for the number of big cats abandoned each year, leading to a massive issue for humans and animals alike.
+The cost of keeping a tiger alive and healthy in captivity is upwards of $6,000 a year, and many people simply abandon the animals or neglect them to an abhorrent degree2.

-Sign now to ask the House and Senate chairmen of the Department of Agriculture to spearhead an effort to amend the Lacey Act to protect big cats!
+Sign now to ask the House and Senate chairmen of the Department of Agriculture to protect big cats by amending the Lacey Act!

-To the House and Senate chairmen of the Department of Agriculture:
+To the Senate chairmen of the Department of Agriculture: